NigelWGMajor/jam-box/nix-notes.md

 Now I want to make a user effect too, as I expect that some user actions will be asynchronous:
 `ng generate effect store/effects/user`

-With that in place, it's time to set up a database.
+With that in place, it's time to set up a database.<(--    NO!
+Skip this db, the dlls clash!

 Used sqlite studio to make a Players table with Id, Name, Key and Description.
 The Key defauts to "1234".
 "Visitor" has an Id of 0, an empty key and the description is "Anonymous Visitor to the site".